 - And more

 Conditions that can make a person more likely to break a bone include advancing age, rheumatoid arthritis, a family history of osteoporosis, and certain medications such as corticosteroids, antiseizure drugs, and thyroid drugs.
-Patients concerned about their fracture risk may make an appointment with the Bone Health Program by calling 781.744.8638.
+Patients concerned about their fracture risk may make an appointment with the Fragility Fracture Liaison Service by calling 781.744.8638.